A Coinbase Node project is a resource that a developer or their organization uses within Node to interact with the blockchain.

 Each query can provide you with one of these types of data.

-Node’s NFT API provides you with access to NFT data with developer-friendly APIs.
-Our NFT will help developers query metadata, build buy/sell NFT marketplaces, and/or add NFT functionality to their applications.
+Coinbase Node’s NFT API provides you with access to NFT data with a developer-friendly API.
+Our NFT API helps developers query metadata, build buy/sell NFT marketplaces, and/or add NFT functionality to their applications.

 Token metadata, transaction history, and ownership